Agenda for 2023 – join us

 - maintaining the most open government possible as D.C. government takes emergency actions during the pandemic, and

-- increasing police transparency as a key response to rising concern about over-policing and irresponsible use of force.
+- increasing police transparency as a key response to rising concern following the murder of George Floyd in 2020 about over-policing and irresponsible use of force.

 - protesting secret daily “coordination” meetings of the mayor and D.C.
 Council at the start of the pandemic (until they were stopped);